REG 4 Individual Eligibility | Published 8 September 2025

 AND

-REG 4.2.3.2 The duration of the placement/course in industry and/or study abroad is 1 year or less.
+REG 4.2.3.2 The duration of the placement/course in industry and/or study abroad is one year or less.

-REG 4.2.3.2.1 If the duration is more than 1 year, then the student will be deemed ineligible after the passing of the 12 month mark.
+REG 4.2.3.2.1 If the duration is more than one year, then the student will be deemed ineligible after the passing of the 12 month mark.

 REG 4.2.4 A visiting student doing a Study Abroad Course (e.g. Erasmus) at a BUCS member institution is eligible during this time if they and their study programme meet the requirements of REG 4.1.